DA Pamela Price won't address recall in announcing charges vs. deputies in Santa Rita Jail death

 "Now is not the time nor the place," Price said.

-Instead, Price read aloud the names and the criminal charges she filed this week against nine deputies and two medical staff regarding the Nov.
+Instead, Price read aloud the names and the criminal charges she filed this week against seven current deputies, two former deputies, and two medical staff regarding the Nov.
 15, 2021 death of Maurice Monk, who had been languishing in his Santa Rita Jail cell for days before anyone noticed he was no longer alive.

 KTVU first reported these charges on Tuesday.

-Monk's sister, Elvira Monk, told KTVU that she was invited to the news conference and was told by prosecutors that the arrest warrants are still being served on the deputies and staff and that "things are going good."
+Monk's sister, Elvira Monk, told KTVU that she was told by prosecutors that the arrest warrants are still being served on the deputies and staff and that "things are going good."

 Charging documents filed in Alameda County Superior Court show current and former deputies Donall Chauncy Rowe, Thomas Mowrer, Ross Burruel, Robinderpal Singh Hayer, Andre Gaston, Troy Hershel White, Syear Osmani, Mateusz Laszuk and Christopher Haendel as well as Wellpath nurse David Everett Donoho and Alameda County Forensic Behavioral Health Dr. Neal Edwards were all charged with dependent adult abuse and neglect.
 The maximum penalty is four years in prison.